DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_intel.md

 ## **Root folder**

-First, we need to create a "dafoam" folder in your $WORK directory (you can also install DAFoam into a different folder).
+First, we need to create a "dafoam" folder in your WORK directory (you can also install DAFoam into a different folder).
 Then create a "loadDAFoam.sh" bash script to set up the root path $DAFOAM_ROOT_PATH, and load the loadDAFoam.sh script:

 <pre>
 mkdir -p $WORK/dafoam && \